 Encourage positive attitudes in your children

-Leading by example is the first step in encouraging your child to reflect positive energy.
+Leading by example is the first step in encouraging your child to reflect positive energy and keep their head above the waves.
 Try to be mindful of saying anything negative yourself, and remember to frequently tell your child affirmations, such as how proud of them you are to increase their positivity and outlook.

 Parenting stress is the distress you feel when you cannot cope with the mounting pressures and high demands of being a parent.
 Whereas parental anxiety is excessive worry about the future, with things that might go wrong.